| |

 Penguin Rough Guide to Jazz

-"a sharp post-pob piano improviser and prolific
+"a sharp post-bop piano improviser and prolific

 composer - breathtakingly eclectic.
 The Guardian

-"a brilliant young British talent"
+"a brilliant British talent"

 Humphrey Lyttleton, BBC R2